 Caribbean Explorer II

-Caribbean Explorer II Liveaboard in Saba and St. Kitts is a 35-metre long vessel taking divers on 7 night trips departing from St. Maarten or St. Kitts on Saturdays.
-Her itineraries include 5 1/2 days diving within Saba Marine Park and at St. Kitts and Nevis.
-She comfortably carries up to 18 guests in 9 double staterooms, all air-conditioned with en-suite bathrooms.
+The Caribbean Explorer II is a 35 metre-long liveaboard taking divers on 7-night trips departing from St Maarten or St Kitts on Saturdays.
+Her itineraries include 5 1/2 days diving within Saba Marine Park and at St Kitts and Nevis.
+She comfortably carries up to 18 guests in 9 double staterooms, all air-conditioned with en suite bathrooms.
 Guests can enjoy up to four dives a day plus a night dive.
 Nitrox is available on board.Book Now

 Helia 44 liveaboard is in Caribbean a newly purpose-built catamaran from 2018 that tours around the Caribbean islands of Guadalupe, Dominique, Martinique, Grenade, St Lucia and the Grenadines on request for private charters for up to 8 guests.
 She has four en suite cabins with double beds on the lower deck, along with a relaxation area and galley.
 The deck area has comfortable seating and relaxation areas for sunbathing, and there is a trampoline between the hulls.Book Now